merenlab/merenlab.org/tutorials/infant-gut/index.md

 You can use [Gephi](https://gephi.org/){:target="_blank"} to play with the resulting file to visualize or to analyze the network properties of nucleotide positions further.

-Here is a screenshot from Gephi for SNV profiles in the *E. faecalis* genome bin:
+Here is a screenshot from Gephi for SNV profiles in the *E. faecalis* genome {% include ARTIFACT name="bin" text="bin" %}:

 [![E. faecalis SNVs network](images/network.png)](images/network.png){:.center-img .width-100}